HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Usage of `alt` text

-The ‘alt’ attribute for images is used to provide a description of the image.
+The 'alt' attribute for images is used to provide a description of the image.
 Albeit being an optional attribute, it is immensely useful for accessibility since screen-readers would read the alt text.
-Furthermore it’s useful for situations when the image doesn’t load - in that case the text is shown.
+Furthermore it's useful for situations when the image doesn't load - in that case the text is shown.

 {{ figure_markup(
   image="image-alt-usage-by-page.png",